Posted on Monday, May 29th, 2023 at 7:51 pm

 What Can the Police Do After a Hit-and-Run?

 The first thing law enforcement officers do after a hit-and-run is document the accident.
 They record the scene, take note of the circumstances, collect witness statements, and gather any available details about the fleeing vehicle.
-This information becomes part of an official accident report, which will be crucial in your quest for justice.
+This information becomes part of an official accident report, which will be crucial in your quest for justice when you are gathering the evidence needed to convict a hit-and-run offender.

 With the necessary details in hand, the police can then use their resources to track down the guilty party.
 They might check nearby surveillance cameras for footage of the accident or the fleeing vehicle.
 They could also use their networks to find a car that matches the description given by you and any other witnesses.